Brown bin garden waste collection

 Only garden waste contained within the bin will be collected from the kerbside.
 Any extra garden waste can be taken to the recycling centre on Swindon Road.
 Please ensure you put your bin out by 7am on the day of collection.

 Please remember that garden waste must not be put in the green refuse bins.
 Green refuse bins containing garden waste may not be collected and you may be asked to remove the garden waste before a collection can be made.

 We will contact you after 11 months to inform you that your subscription is due for renewal.
 Your renewal date is set as the first of the month after your bin was delivered.

 If you move house within Cheltenham, please inform us of your new address details, and take the brown bin with you when you move.
-If you are moving outside the borough, again please contact us and we will arrange for collection of the brown bin.
+If you are moving outside the borough please contact us to arrange for collection of the brown bin.

 Please see our list of frequently asked questions.